openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_in_course_ID_reverification.rst

 you take each exam.

-When you must verify your identity, you receive an "Identity verification required" message in the courseware.
+When you must verify your identity, you receive an "Identity verification required" message in the body of the course.
 You cannot complete any further work in the course until you either verify your identity or specifically decline to verify your identity.

 To verify your identity, follow these steps.